 The Big Bang show, as with the lectures themselves, took advantage of the importance of interaction with volunteers.
 Our researchers observed that the vast majority of children literally jumped and screamed at the opportunity to be involved in a demo on stage, which is also reflected in feedback from the lectures themselves where students wanted more opportunities to be involved (Sardo et al., 2019).
 Conversely, less participatory parts of the Big Bang show, such as when the presenters explained some of the concepts, led to lower engagement.
 This observation about the importance of participation/interaction was reflected in the live streaming events, where audiences were disengaged at the live-streaming venues when they were not included in engagement offered during resets, and the venues offered no opportunities for participation within the venues themselves.
 For future events to be successful, the Ri will need to either enable live-streaming venues to allow for two-way communication to ensure they can contribute in the same way that the live audience can, or else advise venues to provide participatory activities to fill reset times.
 Some venues expressed that it would be best for them if the Ri could provide those activities.

 Our evaluation showed that children’s engagement is heightened when they are given the opportunity to participate, whether that be by simply engaging with some hands-on aspect of a lecture, or actively engaging with experts and suggesting ideas that might shape policy.
 The goal of the Unconference, stated by the Ri, was to produce a report for the Ri’s funders, potentially influencing their policies around technology and privacy, which very much aligns with a participatory model of communication (Bucchi, 2008).
 However, this goal was not clear for many participants, meaning that these participatory goals, while perhaps met for the institution, were not meaningfully fulfilled from the perspective of the participants.
-While the use of technology, such as Mentimeter, enabled participation from everyone and students were encouraged to participate in discussion sessions which were to be led by the students themselves, our observations showed that within these discussions the facilitators were dominant with students remaining reticent to lead the discussion or argue with the facilitators.
+While the use of technology, such as Mentimeter, enabled participation from everyone and students were encouraged to participate in discussion sessions which were to be led by the students themselves, our observations showed that within these discussions the facilitators were dominant, with students remaining reticent to lead the discussion or argue with the facilitators.
 It could have been a useful output for the participants to agree and draft some opinions and ideas which could be presented to Ri leaders or to experts in power, visibly in front of the audience on the day.

 Despite issues around understanding the objectives of the day, the students felt they learnt a lot and wanted to tell others about what they had found out.
 The teachers also felt that their intended learning outcomes for the day had been achieved.
 The young people enjoyed speaking to other young people, and some relished the chance to present their findings in front of others and stated they would like more opportunities to influence societal outcomes or policies.
 This final point really highlights the value of participatory models of public engagement from young people.